-All these factors influence the size of your development team and the experience level of the engineers.
+All these factors influence the size of your development team and the experience level of the programmers.

 Is It an MVP or a Full-Fledged Product?

-On the other hand, you are already scaling up your product, you will need a more diverse team of professionals with different expertise and experience level.
+On the other hand, you are already scaling up your product, you will need a more diverse team of programmers with different expertise and experience level.

 In either case, you should communicate the scale and longevity of your project right off the bat.
 It will help your team to develop a roadmap, determine the logic and build scalable architecture.

 To find the right programmer, you need to define their perfect tech skill set.
 To do so, I advise you to start with the following questions:

 - Where will your users find your app?